Complex Analysis of Askaryan Radiation: A Fully Analytic Model in the Time-Domain: Introduction

-Askaryan models fall into three categories: full MC, semi-analytic, and fully analytic.
+Askaryan models fall into three categories: full Monte Carlo (MC), semi-analytic, and fully analytic.
 The original work by E. Zas, F. Halzen, and T. Stanev (ZHS) \cite{zhs} was a full MC model.
-The basic properties of the EM radiation from cascades up to 1 PeV were reproduced with threshold energies of 0.5-1 MeV.
-Sub-threshold particles were assumed to lose energy to processes like the photo-electric effect and not contribute to the EM radiation.
-Overall signal amplitude was found to scale with energy because energy scales with the total weighted, projected track length.
-A parameterization for the EM field below 1 GHz was offered, attenuating modes above 1 GHz via a frequency-dependent form factor.
-The form factor cutoff frequency may be related to the lateral cascade width \cite{10.1016/j.astropartphys.2017.03.008}.
-The semi-analytic approach was introduced by.
-J. Alvarez-Mu\~{n}iz \textit{et al} (ARVZ) to account for the non-Gaussian fluctuations in the charge excess profile caused by the LPM effect, while keeping the form factor analytic when the EM radiation is observed at the Cherenkov angle \cite{10.1103/physrevd.84.103003}.
-The final EM wave is obtained from the negative derivative of the vector potential once it has been convolved with the charge excess profle, accounting for the viewing angle.
-The vector potential at the Cherenkov angle is labeled the form factor.
-Recent work also accounts for differences in fit parameters from simulated EM and hadronic cascades, and other interaction channels, while matching full MC field amplitudes to within a few percent \cite{PhysRevD.101.083005}.
+The properties of cascades with total energy $\leq 1$ PeV were examined.
+A parameterization for the Askaryan field below 1 GHz was offered, attenuating modes above 1 GHz via a frequency-dependent form factor tied to the lateral cascade width.
+The semi-analytic approach was introduced by J. Alvarez-Mu\~{n}iz \textit{et al} (ARVZ) \cite{10.1103/physrevd.84.103003}.
+This approach accounts for fluctuations in the charge excess profile, and provides an analytic vector potential observed at the Cherenkov angle.
+The vector potential at the Cherenkov angle is labeled the form factor, and observed fields are derived from the derivative of the vector potential once convolved with a charge excess profile from MC.
+Recent work also accounts for differences in fit parameters from electromagnetic and hadronic cascades, and other interaction channels, while matching full MC simulations \cite{PhysRevD.101.083005}.